 5. Service Quality Pressures

 Agents under pressure may rush into interactions or cut corners, creating incorrect answers, longer queues, and more complaints.
-Better training, live guidance, and targeted automation can support agents and maintain high service standards.
+Better training, live guidance, and targeted automation can support team members and maintain high customer service standards.

 Expectations Pressure